At restaurant "Sies"

 Come in and be surprised.
 Come enjoy.
 In the world of Sies.

-We love honest dishes with a spicy touch,
+We like honest dishes with a spicy touch,

-of quirky coziness and tasteful and special drinks.
+of quirky conviviality and tasty and special drinks.

-We like to share it with our guests.
+We would like to share this with our guests.
 Caring.

 We serve lunch, dinner, tearoom and Sunday breakfast.
 With a “Sies”menu and à la carte.